ajeethadithya/-Mattermost-Productivity-Chat-Bot/REPORT.md

 2. *show issues*
 3. *close issue*

-The bot allows the users to create issues in a specific repo.
+The bot allows the users to create issues in a specific repository.
 The created issues will be updated in Github and the users can view and close issues on the channel itself.
 The purpose of this feature is to facilate users to smoothly update issues in the channel itself instead of them going to Github everytime to update the status of an issue.

 * *create issue*